 InformNet is an accredited online high school where students participate in internet-based learning experiences to achieve credits in high school course approved by Manitoba Education.

-InformNet courses (offered by the both Pembina Trails and St. James-Assiniboia School Division) provides students with daily instruction, assignments and evaluation through regular email and web-based interaction from a certified high school teacher.
+InformNet courses (offered by both the Pembina Trails and St. James-Assiniboia School Divisions) provides students with daily instruction, assignments and evaluation through regular email and web-based interaction from a certified high school teacher.
 The student’s home school provides the course credit when subject requirements are met.

 Online learning is not for everyone.
 It is an opportunity given to students who cannot get into a course offered at their school, need a credit required for graduation or would like to try a course not offered at their home school.
 The guidance counselor and school administration have the right to limit access to online courses if there are relevant academic issues associated with the student that would hinder the progress in an online environment.

 Academic integrity is a concept used to address the many aspects of validity within a student's work.
 A student who maintains a high standard of academic integrity maintains that the work he or she turns in is authentic and true to the knowledge he or she has acquired.
 InformNet is committed to ensuring the integrity and validity of student achievement within its courses by promoting academic honesty.
 Students are responsible for upholding integrity and will be held accountable for the quality of their work and actions.
 Read more

 - To register for summer school classes - click here or on the "Registration" button on the top of the page and choose your courses.

 - Please note that a student and parent email address is required during the registration process.
 This additional information helps us communicate and work towards successful credit completion.

 Student progress reports are snap-shots of log in behaviour, assignment and assessment updates as well as general themes addressing student work and credit success.
 The reports also give the student’s current mark in the course.
 Progress reports are sent to both the student and parent/guardian email addresses.